FusionAuth/fusionauth-site/site/_posts/2020-11-06-custom-admin-registration-forms.md

 ## Go further

-If you were paying attention, you noticed that the title of the newly added field is `registration.data.userstatus` in the form.
+If you were paying attention, you might have thought I was pulling a fast one.
+You will have noticed that the title of the newly added field is `registration.data.userstatus` in the form.

-This is suboptimal but it is happening because the field name hasn't been added to the messages.
-You can update that field name by editing the properties.
-More in [this blog post](/blog/2020/09/01/theme-registration-form/), which updated the properties file for other custom fields.
+This is suboptimal but it is happening because the field name hasn't been added to the messages, which is where all the text UI elements are retrieved from.
+You can update that by editing the messages properties.
+This is covered in more dtail in [this blog post](/blog/2020/09/01/theme-registration-form/), which updated the properties file for other custom fields.

-If you wanted to take action when a user's registration data is changed, you could [use a webhook](/docs/v1/tech/events-webhooks/) to listen for that event.
-For example, you could automatically purchase some champagne every time a user's status is changed to "Closed".
+If you need to take action when a user's registration data is changed, you could [use a webhook](/docs/v1/tech/events-webhooks/) to listen for that particular event.
+For example, you could automatically send flowers to the home buyer whenever their status is changed to "Closed".
+This would require knowing the new home's address as well as an integration with an online flower seller, but is left as an exercise for the reader.

 ## In conclusion

-This new form functionality lets you build flexible user management interfaces without writing any code at all.
-The power of the different form controls, validation rules, and multiple sections are available to you.

-While this post built a custom form for managing registrations, you can also build them for the editing custom user data as well.
+This new form functionality lets you build flexible user management interfaces without writing any code.
+The power and customizability of different form controls, validation rules, and multiple sections are all available to you.
+And while this post built a custom form for managing registrations, you can also build them for the editing custom user data as well.

 Happy coding!